blackberry/Ripple-UI/HACKING.md

 ### NPM Package

-You can package the `cli` and `server` components into an NPM package, and also allows you to do other things, such as inject ripple without the extension (using the `hosted` build target).
+You can package the `cli` and `server` components into an NPM package, and also allows you to do other things, such as inject it without the extension (using the `hosted` build target).

 `npm install -g .` to install.